diotsonev91/MusicMarketSoftUNI/README.md

 - **Frontend**: Angular (v18.2.10)
 - **Backend**: Node.js/Express with MongoDB
   - **MongoDB**: For storing ad listings, user data, and other backend data.
-  - **Firebase Storage**: For handling image uploads, with image URLs saved in MongoDB.

 ## Setup Instructions